Currently Enrolling Trials

 Tindamax tablets contain the antimicrobial agent tinidazole, a second generation synthetic nitroimidazole.
-The drug has activity against many species of infectious protozoals, including those which sexually transmitted and water borne.
-It was designed to be effective in the short term, with treatment usually ranging from just a single dose to as long as 3 days.
+The drug has activity against many species of infectious protozoals, including those which are sexually transmitted and water borne.
+It was designed to be effective in the short term, with treatment usually ranging from just a single dose to as long as three days.

 Tinidazole tablets are indicated for the treatment of the following protozoal infections

-Tindamax is supplied as an oral tablet at one of two dosing stregths (250 and 500 mg), and is designed to be taken with food.
+Tindamax is supplied as an oral tablet at one of two dosing strengths (250 and 500 mg) and is designed to be taken with food.
 For trichomoniasis and giardiasis, recommended dosage is a single dose of 2 g.
 For amebiasis/amebic abscess, recommended dosage is 2 g once daily for three days.
 Pediatric doses should be adjusted by patient weight at 50 mg/kg, up to 2 g total dose.

 Approval for amebic liver abscess was based on 18 reported studies treating a total of 470 subjects.
-Subjects in these studies received the 2 g oral dose for 2-5 days.
-In 7 randomized, controlled studies (1 double-blind, 1 single-blind, 5 open-label) at that dose, (with additional aspiration of the liver abscess when clinically necessary), reported cure rates among 133 subjects ranged from 81% (17/21) to 100% (16/16); 4 of these studies utilized at least 3 days of tinidazole.
+Subjects in these studies received the 2 g oral dose for two to five days.
+In seven randomized, controlled studies (one double-blind, one single-blind, five open-label) at that dose (with additional aspiration of the liver abscess when clinically necessary), reported cure rates among 133 subjects ranged from 81 percent (17/21) to 100 percent (16/16); four of these studies utilized at least three days of tinidazole.

 For additional information regarding Tindamax or protozoal infections, please visit web page the Tindamax web page.